eaton-lab/fundamentals/docs/class-tree-thinking.md

 **Most recent common ancestor (MRCA)**: All organisms share a most common ancestor at some time in their evolutionary history, representing the ancestor from which they diverged.
-Closely related species have more recent common ancestors than more distant relatives.
+Closely related species have more recent common ancestors than more distantly related species do.

 **Universal Common Ancestry**: All life is related by common ancestry, i.e., descended from a last universal common ancestor (LUCA).

-**Phylogeny**: A tree-like structure representing the evolutionary relationships of organisms related by common ancestry.
+**Phylogeny**: A branching structure representing evolutionary relationships of descent from common ancestors.
 A phylogeny should be read from the tips towards the root.
 Those sharing more recent common ancestors are more closely related.
 The order/rotation/distance between names along the tips of a phylogeny is not informative.
 It is the joining (coalescing) of ancestors backwards in time into a common ancestor on a phylogeny that provides information about relatedness.

 **Taxonomy**: Linnaen taxonomy is a hierarchical classification system used originally to group organisms by morphological similarities.
 It was developed